saamanthap/muelleri/python_find_heterozygosity.md

 is_female_het = len(female_allele_counts) > 1

 #Now i want to check various scenarios that i am interested in, and save the positions where these scenarios occur
-#first scenario: males are homozygous and females are heterozygous (what i would likely expect for a muelleri sex-determining region)
+#first scenario: males are homozygous and females are heterozygous (what i would likely expect for a muelleri sex-determining region) called Category 1
 if is_male_hom and is_female_het and num_males_genotyped > 0: #making sure that males are homozygous, females are heterozygous, and at least 1 male was genotyped. if so, check proportion of divergence

 #here, i can get the single allele carried by the homozygous males. i will simply take the first item stored in the Counter object male_allele_counts's keys